kingsdigitallab/bcc-11ty/frontend/about/index.md

 ![Detail from Mitchell 1755 map](../assets/img/about/Image_for_about_page.jpg){class="map_page_image"}

 ## Using the kinetic map
 There are two ways to interact with the *Movement and Common Worlds* map application.
 The first is through the Stories.
 Start at the 'Overview' and simply scroll downwards slowly.
-The map display changes to complement the accompanying text and images - see **Stories guide** below for display details).
+The map display changes to complement the accompanying text and images - see **Stories guide** below for display details.
 The second mode allows you to explore freely, using a set of filters to see information captured from specific maps.

 ## The Project Team